 What you'll study

-The programme aims to give graduate students from a range of backgrounds an understanding of imaging theory, an overview of the current understanding of cancer and how this underlies the use of imaging in patient management and the assessment of cancer treatments.
+The programme aims to give graduate students an understanding of imaging theory.
+Gain an overview of the current understanding of cancer and how this underlies the use of imaging in patient management and the assessment of cancer treatments.

 The programme comprises a combination of lectures, state-of-the-art computer-based image analysis, practical work, and projects supported by 'problem classes', workshops and tutorials.